ETS-Android1/color-splash-frontend/README.md

 git fetch --all
 git reset --hard origin/main
 ```
-4. Find your build.gradle file and replace the project(":core") with this:
+4. Find your build.gradle project file and replace the project(":core") with this:

 ```gradle:
 project(":core") {